man-group/ArcticDB/docs/mkdocs/docs/index.md

 ArcticDB fully supports modifying stored data via two primitives: _update_ and _append_.

+These operations are atomic but do not lock the symbol.
+Please see the section on [transactions](#transactions) for more on this.

 #### Append

 Let's append data to the end of the timeseries.